jgeumlek/WiimoteGlue/README.md

 * Configurable at run-time button mappings to get that ideal control scheme.
 * Also grabs Wii U pro controllers and allows remapping buttons.
 * Dynamic control mappings that change when extensions are inserted or removed.
+* Controller LEDs are changed to match the virtual gamepad slot they are in.
 * Basic processing of accelerometer or infared data.
 * Basic support of the Wii Balance Board in addition to a standard controller.
 Surf your way through your games!
 * Read in control mappings from files.
 Set up a file per game, and you can switch between them easily.